Download PDF

 There are several sediment transport options which are only available in 2D.
-The goal is for both 1D and 2D sediment transport to have the same options but for now the 2D only options have been places in a single editor called 2D Options which is available from the Sediment Data editor under the Options menu (see figure below).
+The goal is for both 1D and 2D sediment transport to have the same options but for now the 2D only options have been places in a single editor called 2D Options which is available from the Sediment Data editor under the Options menu.
+The 2D Sediment Options editor is shown in the figure below.
+The editor is used to specify the options for sheet and splash erosion, the morphologic acceleration factor, the base bed-slope coefficient, and hindered settling.

-Figure 1.
-Opening the 2D Options editor from the Sediment Data editor.
+Figure.
+2D Options editor from the Sediment Data editor.

-Capacity Only Method
+Capacity Only

 Sheet and Splash Erosion